SirRyu99/Just-Cause-3-autosplitter/README.md

 5. Choose "Control" and then select "Scriptable Auto Splitter."
 6. Double-click on "Scriptable Auto Splitter" to open it.
 7. Locate your JC3-LoadRemover script file (`JC3-LoadRemover.asl`) in the "Components" folder within LiveSplit.
-8. Return to LiveSplit, right-click on the timer again, and choose "Compare Against," then select "Real time."
-(This last step may not be needed)
-9. Optionally, if you don’t want to use the autosplitter component and only want your load times removed, there is a box where you can check or uncheck that function.

 These steps should enable the JC3-Autosplitter for you.

+## Additional options:

+- If you want to compare to game time, right-click on the timer and choose "Compare Against," then select "Real time."
+- If you don’t want to use the autosplitter component and only want your load times removed, there is a box where you can check or uncheck that function.

 ## When does the autosplitter split: